 After the 1629 meeting, the Spanish friars in New Mexico planned to return to the Jumano territory.
-Their planning and approval took until 1632.
-However, the Jumano had returned to their primary Concho River area, and the travel route needed to be modified with the help of visiting Jumano.
-This travel would take them on the traditional trading route from Santa Fe down the Pecos River to what later became the Pecos River's Horsehead Crossing.
-From there, they made their way east until reaching the head of the Concho River and followed it to the mouth of the river, where it meets the Colorado River.
-That is where they found a Jumano's main river village.
-The Spanish documentation states the total travel route was 200 leagues, or 600 miles.
+Their planning and approval were not completed until 1632.
+At this time, the Jumano people had returned from the northern hunting camps to their primary area at the confluence of the Concho and Colorado Rivers, and the Spanish travel route needed to be modified.
+With the help of visiting Jumano, their travel took them on the traditional trading route from Santa Fe down the Pecos River to what later became the Pecos River's Horsehead Crossing.
+From there, they made their way east until reaching the head of the Concho River and followed it to the mouth of the river.
+The Spanish documentation states that the total length of the travel route was 200 leagues, or 600 miles.

-Between 1400 and 1600, the Spanish nautical league was equal to four Roman miles of 4,842 feet, making it 19,368 feet (5,903 meters or 3.1876 modern nautical miles).
-However, the accepted number of Spanish nautical leagues to a degree varied between 14 1/6 and 16 2/3, so in actual practice the length of a Spanish nautical league was 25,733 feet (4.235 modern nautical miles) to 21,874 feet (3.600 modern nautical miles) respectively.
+Between 1400 and 1600, the Spanish nautical league was equal to 4 Roman miles, each of 4,842 feet, for a total of 19,368 feet (5,903 meters or 3.1876 modern nautical miles).
+However, the accepted number of Spanish nautical leagues to a degree varied between 14 1/6 and 16 2/3, so in actual practice the length of a

+Spanish nautical league was 25,733 feet (4.235 modern nautical miles) to 21,874 feet (3.600 modern nautical miles) respectively.
 (Spence)

-A measurement using Google Earth's tool shows that the route took them precisely to the confluence of the Colorado and Concho Rivers, as stated in later Spanish expeditions to the same area.
+A measurement using Google Earth shows that the route led them precisely to the confluence of the Colorado and Concho Rivers, as later Spanish expeditions to the same area also stated.